Who should pay for roads? How should they pay?

 Is the Motor-Fuel Tax Running Out of Gas?

 Because it is levied per gallon, inflation and improved fuel efficiency combine to erode the buying power of the motor-fuel tax.
 To keep pace with rising costs and increasing travel, the per-gallon fuel tax levy needs to be hiked regularly.
-But while fuel taxes have risen a few times since the Pay 2early 1980s, they have fallen far short of the combined effects of inflation, vehicle fuel efficiency, and new program responsibilities.
+But while fuel taxes have risen a few times since the early 1980s, they have fallen far short of the combined effects of inflation, vehicle fuel efficiency, and new program responsibilities.
 In a political climate that remains wary of any kind of tax increase, public officials have tended to put periodic stopgap revenue measures before voters for approval, often in the form of local sales taxes or bond measures targeted for specific transportation projects.

 Even with such ad hoc measures, however, the gap between revenues and construction and maintenance needs has been widening since the 1970s across the US.
 In California, for example, the state Transportation Commission currently reports an unfunded backlog of highway maintenance and construction projects in excess of $100 billion.
 Moreover, the recent rise in popularity of extremely fuel-efficient hybrids and the continuing development of alternative-fuel vehicles threatens to weaken the relationship between road use and gasoline tax revenues even further.
 All evidence, then, suggests that the fuel tax’s days may be numbered, though what that number might be remains the subject of considerable debate.